himanshuverma544/Like-Pics--Image-Browsing-App/README.md

 # About
-- Developed "Like Pics" - a web app for favourite image-browsing adventures that allows users to search, view, like and download images, which also lets the users access liked images later with ease.
-Implemented user sign-up functionality and designed a system to keep images organized.
+Developed "Like Pics" - a web app for favourite image-browsing adventures.
+· Allows users to search, view, like and download images.
+· Lets the users access liked images later with ease.
+· Implemented user sign-up functionality and designed a system to keep images organized.

 # Technology Used
 - React